 Like any tort or crime, all of the elements must be met in order to sustain the claim.
 If one of the elements is missing, the plaintiff cannot recover.
 In the Saewitz case the plaintiffs could not determine with any certainty the value of the property that they claim was tortiously interfered with.
 At trial, three witnesses testified regarding the value of the property, however no one could provide a specific value of the property at the legally recognizable time.
 Florida requires that the value of the property be measure at the time of conversion.
 Since no one testified about when the property was actually converted, there is no proper measuring standard.

 Because this tort is relatively new in the state of Florida, those who may be going through probate would need a Florida estate planning attorney to assist them if they believe someone has tortiously interfered with their inheritance.
-If you questions regarding Florida probate law, contact the Apple Law Firm PLLC and speak with a Jacksonville Probate Litigation Attorney today at (904) 685-1200.
+If you questions regarding Florida probate law, contact the Law Office of David M. Goldman PLLC and speak with a Jacksonville Probate Litigation Attorney today at (904) 685-1200.